Call Now - Free Estimate

 Does FORTIFIED itself get a Texas discount?

 Rarely, in Austin specifically.
-FORTIFIED discounts are common on the hurricane coast (Louisiana, Alabama, Mississippi) where the wind-uplift benefit is priced into the tariff.
-Inland Austin carriers generally reward the Class 4 component, not the FORTIFIED designation itself.
-Ask your agent directly; a few carriers are starting to recognize FORTIFIED in Texas rate filings, and that list grows each year.
+Inland Austin carriers usually focus on the Class 4 component, while the FORTIFIED designation itself is more often discussed in hurricane-exposed markets.
+Ask your agent directly; a few carriers may recognize FORTIFIED in Texas filings, and the list can change.

 "After the September 2023 supercell tore through Williamson County, the Class 4 roofs on the houses we had already done held up noticeably better than standard architectural.
 If you live in North Austin, Round Rock, or Pflugerville, this is not a hypothetical exercise.
 The storm has already proven the math."